Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Evaluation

-However, due to the design of the input selector, a new batch of inputs can immediately follow the previous batch's output, which hides the startup latency of $N_p$ cycles.
-As a result, the true average cycle count per input is:

-We now analyze the composition of $K$.
-Let the original size of the input matrix be $n$, and the current size be $m$, the same as in the Algorithm (\ref{alg:QR_Iter_with_single_shift}).
+Let the original size of the input matrix be $n$, and the current size be $m$, the same as in the Alg.~\ref{alg:QR_Iter_with_single_shift}.
 Each matrix size level $m$ undergoes QR iterations of $T$ times.
 Each iteration requires $2m - 2$ passes through the pipeline.
-When $m = 2$, after all iterations are complete, the process finishes, we have:

-In our experiments, we set $n = 6$ and $T = 10$, which is sufficient to achieve six digits of precision in the computed roots, satisfying the accuracy requirements.
-This results in:

-This means that computing all complex roots of a 6-degree complex polynomial requires at most \textbf{300 clock cycles} in average in our hardware design using only one PE Core.
+The average cycles per input can be calculated by